andrewmfiorillo/gop/README.md

 mv p /usr/local/bin
 ```

-You might want to install Python versions to your home directory, and add the directory containing the Python bin directory symlink to your `$PATH`:
+You might want to install Python versions to your home directory, and add the bin directory symlink to your `$PATH`:

 ```shell
 # In ~/.bash_profile, or the equivalent